What is a swatting hoax?

 Staff observations of patterns indicating a student needs guidance are often recorded in multiple locations like email, written notes, and hallway conversations—but this means leaving gaps that some students may slip through without receiving care.

 Instead, it’s important to centralize all these concerns so counselors can have a clear, coherent chronology of a student’s experience.
 Counselors could intervene much sooner, leveraging their expertise when problems are still manageable.
-In more serious situations, they could even escalate a concern into an assessment of potential harm to self or others, offering all the relevant information within the same system.

 Raptor StudentSafe™ is the sole K-12 software that captures student wellbeing policies in a secure platform.
 It enables logging minor concerns and seamless escalation to formal protocols, fostering staff collaboration and enhancing student support.

-Providing all school staff—janitors, bus drivers, and office staff as well as teachers and administrators—with the means to share concerns about a student with the school counselor creates a network of observers.
+Providing all staff—janitors, bus drivers, and office staff as well as teachers and school administrators—with the means to share concerns about a student with the school counselor creates a network of observers.
 With documented concerns only viewable by approved staff, this empowers your school counselors with a deeper, more holistic understanding of student needs.

 Learn practical next steps and insights to improve your school’s student wellbeing practices in the webinar Turning Policy Into Action.